PrefectHQ/prefect/docs/concepts/artifacts.md

 Prefect provides the [Prefect REST API](https://app.prefect.cloud/api/docs#tag/Artifacts) to allow you to create, read, and delete artifacts programmatically.
 With the Artifacts API, you can automate the creation and management of artifacts as part of your workflow.

-For example, to read the five most recently created Markdown, table, and link artifacts, you can do the following:
+For example, to read the five most recently created Markdown, table, and link artifacts, you can run the following:

 ```python
 import requests